pluscloudopen/docs/content/en/docs/tutorials/zero-to-vm/_index.md

   Click your first VM in Horizon and log in
 ---

-## Your get your credentials via E-Mail
+## You get your credentials via E-Mail

 After ordering a cloud in one of our regions, you'll receive an e-mail similar to the following: